 The Poor Man’s Leica, Classic Rangefinder Film Camera

-This is the first Yashica vintage viewfinder 35mm film camera I’ve ever owned, also known as Spiderman’s camera. since I started photography blog section, I will be giving a review of the classic rangefinder film camera, the Yashica Electro 35 GTN.
+This is the first Yashica vintage viewfinder 35mm film camera I’ve ever owned, also known as Spiderman’s camera. since I started the photography blog section, I will be giving a review of the classic rangefinder film camera, the Yashica Electro 35 GTN.
 It was not my first time using a film camera, I used snapped photos with the point and shoot film camera in the 90s during school trips at the National Zoo, museum and just for fun at home.

 I got the Yashica film camera black edition from eBay and it took about 14 days to arrive from Osaka, Japan to Kuala Lumpur.
 The camera is in tip-top and near mint condition, there are no scratches on the body or lens.
 It was worth waiting as the item was detained for about a week in the POS Malaysia KLIA Hub customs for duty tax.

 It was a bang for the buck, I got it for USD$189 including EMS shipping (estimate around MYR791 + duty tax MYR138) if you know how to get it from a trusted film camera seller in Japan on eBay.
 It might be a little risky and cost more than buying locally because of the duty tax (if the item is more than MYR500), but with the near mind condition of the vintage camera, will definitely be a satisfying online shopping experience for me.

 You will hardly find a mint condition of the black GTN series in Malaysia, mostly the GSN silver version.
 It looks really cool to have one.
 Unboxing the film camera was the fun part.
 It was carefully wrapped with air bubble plastics and it came with a leather camera cover, leather strap, lens hood, and a Kenko lens filter.